 See the full list of specs here.

-Pure magic and sheer bliss.
+The off-road hoverboard is pure magic and sheer bliss.

 It looks like it belongs in the garage of a superhero.